uvarc/rc-announcements/ood_announcement/announcement.md

 **NOTICE:** Project storage is currently unavailable.
 We apologize for the inconvenience.
-RC engineers are actively working to resolve the issue and restore service as quickly as possible.
-[Check status|https://www.rc.virginia.edu/].
+RC engineers are actively working to resolve the issue and restore service as quickly as possible. [https://www.rc.virginia.edu/].